-Melody Carruth was the first mayor of Laguna Hills.
-Her community activism began in 1987 when she founded "Citizens to Save Laguna Hills" - the grassroots organization which, after a five-year battle, resulted in the creation of our City.
+Melody Carruth was the 1st mayor of Laguna Hills.
+Her community activism began in 1987 when she founded "Citizens to Save Laguna Hills" - the grassroots organization which, after a 5-year battle, resulted in the creation of our City.
 She was a chief advocate and chief petitioner for the Laguna Hills incorporation drive.